AndreiRegiani/hello-pear-electron/README.md

 Use the printed `pear://...` link as the `Build Release` `upgrade-key`.
 The `pear.json` `publicKeys`, `namespace`, and `quorum` values must match the GitHub secrets, including the public key order.
 This link is the multisig release target.

 5. Run `Build Release` with:
-   - `upgrade-key`: the `pear://...` link from `pear multisig link --config ./pear.json`
+   - `upgrade-key`: the `pear://...` link from `pear multisig link --config ./pear.json` and `run-stage-multisig`: `true`
-   - `run-stage-multisig`: `true`

    - CI builds the OS distributables.
-   - `make-pear-app` uploads the named release artifacts.
+   - `make-pear-app` uploads the release artifacts.
-   - CI downloads the macOS `.app` tarballs, Linux AppImages, and Windows MSIX into `out/artifacts`.
+   - CI downloads artifacts like macOS `.app`, Linux AppImages, and Windows MSIX into `out/artifacts`.
    - CI builds `out/stage` with `pear-build`.
    - `holepunchto/actions/pear-ci` fetches `ci/snapshot.json` from `main`.
    - `pear-ci` stages `out/stage` into the production staging drive and waits until connected remote peers have synced the staged source drive.